bhauman/figwheel-main/docs/docs/ring-handler.md

 The Figwheel server is primarily needed to provide a connection for REPL communication.
-However, it is a server so it's handy to allow developers to leverage this server so they can concentrate on the problems they are initially trying to solve.
+However, it is a server so it's handy to allow developers to leverage this server so they can concentrate on the problems they are actually trying to solve.

 Figwheel allows you to specify the name of a function in your Figwheel configuration options in `figwheel-main.edn` or in the metadata of